 This is a hard-mounted monitor, meaning it’s designed to stay in place once installed.
 You could technically remove the monitor from the base and the power cord housing to move it if you wanted to travel with the Miku (but we use this simple two-way baby monitor instead).

 In my opinion this feature is why you invest in a Miku.

 Miku shows you real-time breathing patterns measured in RPMs (respirations per minute), which will instill peace of mind immediately.
 Parents, myself included, can be hyper-focused on reducing SIDS, and Miku helps ensure your baby is breathing and sleeping safely.

 Note: Miku cannot prevent SIDS, so it’s essential to follow safe sleep guidelines.
-Instead, Miku can offer peace-of-mind and real-time breathing data without wearable technology.
+Instead, Miku offers peace-of-mind and real-time breathing data without wearable technology.

-Remote access is precious because I can access the app when I’m out of the house, or a baby sitter is over.
-Having this accessibility is invaluable to me, and is a huge reason why I chose a smartphone-based baby monitor.
+Remote access is precious because I can access the app when I’m out of the house or a baby sitter is over.
+Having this accessibility is invaluable to me and is a huge reason I chose a smartphone-based baby monitor.